DEI.

-Fabricating a custom ESP32-S3 PCB from scratch — milling the board with a CNC machine using Mods and Candle, then mounting all components by hand.
+Fabricating a custom ESP32-S3 PCB from scratch.
+I milled the board on a CNC machine using Mods and Candle, then mounted every component by hand and tested it until it ran.

 Overview